 Many people who experience acid reflux and heartburn are familiar with the Zantac warning that first appeared in 2019.
 These dangers involve N-nitrosodimethylamine (NDMA), which is a cancer-causing chemical agent found in Zantac, the generic name for which is ranitidine.

-While Zantac and many ranitidine-containing medications have recently been recalled, it is still important for people to recognize the signs and symptoms of cancer caused by Zantac and other ranitidine-containing medications.
+While Zantac and many ranitidine-containing medications have recently been recalled, it is still important for people to recognize the signs and symptoms of cancer caused by Zantac.

 Potential Cancer Signs